 Siberian and other Russian Longhairs

 In the 19th Century, Russian Longhairs were described as distinct from the distinct from the Persian or Turkish Angora; and these are described earlier in this article as they contributed to the Persian type.
 The Russian cats had a larger body with shorter legs, a woolly coat with coarse hairs among it, a large mane and short thickly furred tail.
 In Victorian times, it was extensively crossed with the Persian and the Angora and was lost as a distinct type.
 It continued to breed naturally in Russia as the Siberian cat.
 The Russian Angora is described as similar to the Turkish Angora, but with green eyes instead of blue, orange or odd eyes.
+Some Nebelung breeders claim their cats recreate the looks of the 19th Century (or “turn of the century”) Russian Longhair, though the Siberian appears closer in type.

 The first Siberian cats (Russian Longhairs) were imported into the USA in 1990 by Elizabeth Terrell of Louisiana, in exchange for Himalayan cats sent to establish that breed in Russia.
 Before 1990, it was almost unknown outside of Russia.
 The first colourpoint Siberians (Neva Masquerades) were imported into the USA in 1997 and registries are have recently accepted it following early controversy.
 The history of the Neva Masquerade is inColourpointed and Masked Cats.